 3) Forgive and let go

-The practice of aparigraha invites you to notice how you hold on to memories, prejudices, past hurts, events, and people, and how these attachments can keep you from experiencing simplicity and joy.
-The practice of aparigraha inspires forgiveness and letting go, and brings so much healing.
+The practice of aparigraha teaches you to see how you hold on to memories, prejudices, past hurts, events, and people, and how these attachments can keep you from experiencing simplicity and joy.
+The practice of aparigraha encourages forgiveness and letting go, and brings so much healing.
 Forgiveness heals your wounds, whereas non-forgiveness only keeps them open and bleeding.
-What can help here is to not search for the intentions behind others’ mistakes.
-Nobody plans to hurt you or to make mistakes, these things simply happen due to lack of awareness.
+What can help here is to not look for the intentions behind others’ mistakes.
+Nobody plans to hurt you or to make mistakes, these things simply occur due to lack of awareness.
 See a mistake as just a mistake, not yours and not mine.
 Clear the space between you and the other, forget, forgive, move on, and become the light and love that you are.

 4) Prioritize self-care

-When we are afraid and insecure, we may feel a need to cling to and control those who are closest to us, not allowing them to experience life as they wish or respecting their individual ideas and truth.
+When we are scared and insecure, we might feel a necessity to cling to and control those who are closest to us, not letting them experience life as they wish or respecting their individual ideas and truth.
 Instead, find ways to nourish, love, and center yourself so that you feel independent and strong in your own being, and give space to others to be who they need to be.
-Every day, dedicate some time to your asana, breathing, and meditation practices.
+Dedicate some time daily to your asana, breathing, and meditation practices.

 5) Share and give away your rights too

 “Those who fight for their rights are weak for they do not know their inner strength, their magnanimity.
 The weaker you are, the more you demand your rights.
 You need to recognize that no one can take away your rights.
 They are yours.
 The courageous will give away their rights.
 The degree to which you give away your rights indicates your freedom, your strength.
 The stronger you are, the more you give away your rights.
 Demanding rights does not really bring you the rights, and giving them away does not really take them away.